top of page

 Like Cuenca, Cusco sits in a valley within the Andes 11,200 above sea level.
 It's a pedestrian friendly city composed of narrow streets and alleys twisting through the hillsides surrounding its core.
 Tourism is Cusco's major source of income so you can find an abundance of restaurants, hotels, shops and services.
 Aside from multiple landmarks on the valley floor, there are a series of ancient sites above the northern slopes including the most famous, Sasksayhuman, representing intricate stone work that defies professional explanation.
 To date, Cusco's been my favorite stop along this South American journey and a place I'd like to revisit.
 The ancient ruins are endless-the climate, ideal.

-My final weekend in town included a trip to the world famous ruins of Machu Picchu.
 Click on the link below for a short narrative and a few photos of this fascinating archeological discovery.

 Screen Shot 2022-01-11 at 11.27_edited.jpg